Vaishno Devi: Pandit Shridhar's Feast and the Pursuit

+Slaying of Bhairon Nath and the Boon

+When Bhairon Nath eventually located her at the Garbhjoon cave, she blasted her way out the other end with her trident and continued her ascent to the holy cave at the top of the mountain.
+Bhairon Nath relentlessly pursued her there, leaving her no choice but to assume the terrifying form of Goddess Kali (or Chandika).
+With a mighty blow, she beheaded him; his torso fell at the cave's entrance, while his severed head was flung to an adjacent mountain top.
+In his dying moments, Bhairon Nath realized his grave mistake, repented for his sins, and begged for her forgiveness.
+The merciful Vaishnavi forgave him and granted him a final boon that any pilgrim's journey to her shrine would only be considered complete after they also visited his temple.

+Manifestation of the Holy Pindis

+Following this encounter, Vaishnavi decided to shed her human form entirely.
+She immersed herself in eternal meditation, manifesting as a five-and-a-half-foot-tall rock with three natural heads, or Pindis, at the top.
+These three Pindis uniquely represent Maha Kali, Maha Lakshmi, and Maha Saraswati, and they constitute the sanctum sanctorum of the Holy Cave today.
+Distraught over her disappearance, Pandit Shridhar was later guided by a dream from the Goddess to discover this cave, and he dedicated the rest of his life to her worship; this tradition is continued by his descendants, known as the Baridars.

-The Legend of Baba Jittoo
+The legend of Baba Jittoo

 The identity of the Vaishno Devi shrine is deeply intertwined with regional Dogri folklore.
-A prominent example is "The Story of Baba Jittoo," described as a "long and complex myth" originating from the Jammu region in the 15th century.
+A prominent example is "The Story of Baba Jittoo," described as a "long and complex myth" originating in the Jammu region in the 15th century.
 In this legend, Baba Jittoo is depicted as a "poor peasant" and a devout "devotee of Mata Vaishno Devi."
 As analyzed by scholars, the myth functions as a social charter, illustrating "how Vaishno Devi helps her devotees gain... bountiful harvests, and protection from enemies," particularly supporting "poor peasants who are exploited by kings and landlords."
 This narrative exemplifies a classic syncretism, where the pan-Hindu goddess assumes an immanent, socio-economic role as a protector of the oppressed in local Dogri traditions.